egel-lang/egel-lang.github.io/FAQ.md

 + Wrong, I agree.
 It stems from trying to work in vanilla C++ where due to technical reasons it's more easy to have a register language on pointers only.
-  You do pay a hefty price for this, but my aim is to mostly support something like matrix operations on the long run.
+  You do pay a hefty price for this, but my aim is to mostly support something like matrix operations in the long run.
 So, I don't care much.
 I hope Egel gives you acceptable speed.

 ## There's no concurrency in the VM?
 Where's the stack?